Contested States: the Caucasus since 1991 CEES5069

 By the end of this course students will be able to:

-4) - compare and contrast the impacts of foreign actors on political development in the region
+■ identify and critically appraise the extent of the impact of different foreign actors on politics in the region

-6) - identify the major internal and external threats to the sustainability and stability of the region
+■ investigate the major internal and external threats to stability of the region through informed verbal and written debate.

 Minimum Requirement for Award of Credits